ACRRM has developed an Online Telehealth Module which can be accessed via this site.

 ACRRM extends its thanks to these doctors, practice staff and patients who donated their time and expertise to this project.

-ACRRM also provides non- health service staff (telehealth support officers) who are bers ACRRM Telehealth Support Officer (TSO) network with access to this module.
-Enrolment in this module will be free to all participants until May 2013.
+ACRRM also provides non- health service staff (telehealth support officers) who are members of the ACRRM Telehealth Support Officer (TSO) network with access to this module.
+Enrolment in this module is free.

-This project has been funded by the Australian Government Department of Health and Ageing up to May 2013.
+This project was funded by the Australian Government, Department of Health.

 On completion of this module, participants should be able to: